 However much money you have right now, a budget can make it go further!
 A money plan can even leave you better off and less stressed – and you don’t need to be a maths wiz to make one.

 At its simplest, a budget is just a record of how much money you have coming in and going out.
-What makes them brilliant, however, is that even a basic budget can help you and your family:
+What makes them brilliant is that even a basic budget can help you and your family:

 - feel more confident about managing your cash.

 Budgeting works for everyone.
-Whether you’re feeling flush, struggling to get by, or just don’t know how to take control of your finances, a money plan can help you move forward.
+It doesn’t matter if you’re feeling flush, struggling to get by, or just don’t know how to take control of your finances.
+A money plan can help you move forward.

 What can I use to make my budget?

-Use whatever you feel comfortable with: a piece of paper and a calculator, your computer’s spreadsheet programme, or a budgeting app.
+Use whatever you feel comfortable with.
+Go old-school with a piece of paper and a calculator.
+Or use your computer’s spreadsheet programme or a budgeting app.
 The Money Advice Service also has a detailed online budget planner which can do all the sums for you.

 How do I make a budget?

-The best place to start is with a warts-and-all look at your finances.
-It’s fine to estimate figures, but digging out receipts, bank statements, bills and payslips can help fine-tune the details.
+The best place to start is with a deep look at your finances.
+It’s fine to estimate figures but it’s best to be as detailed as possible.
+If you can, dig out receipts, bank statements, bills and payslips.
 Either way, make a list of:

 A. Your total monthly income